anhlbt/dsp/05b-python_advanced.md

 | M.D.    |       1 |
 | M.A.    |       1 |

+>> The missing degree could be readily determined from external sources, so I added it.
+(There is also a method for scraping the UPenn data in [advanced_python_scraping.py](python/advanced_python_scraping.py).)
+However, if the degree could not be determined, I would have omitted it from this analysis and then noted that there was one piece of missing data.

+>> For individuals who have multiple degrees, each degree was counted separtely.

+>> For cleaning the degrees, it would have been simpler to strip all periods, but I enjoy regular expressions, so I decided to write one that would add all appropriate periods.

 ####Q2.
 Find how many different titles there are, and their frequencies:  Ex:  Assistant Professor, Professor